alexHampton/The-Tech-Academy-SQL-Coding-Projects/README.md

 # The-Tech-Academy-SQL-Coding-Projects
-This includes the creation of a database and some Stroed procedures for that database.
+This includes the creation of a database and some Stored Procedures for that database.